Bhaktapur Future

 Dash of colour!

 As the early morning rain filtered in through the gaps of the surrounding buildings we jumped into a beat-up Suzuki Maruti for the short ride to our next destination, the medieval town of Bhaktapur.
-Formerly the capital of Nepal this walled town now forms a living-breathing UNESCO heritage site.
-Our first task was to run the gauntlet of taxi drivers and guides before reaching the gate and buying a pass to get in.
-If only we were Chinese!!
+The smallest city and most densely populated used to be the site of the the capital of Nepal.

 :-(